Iryn Namubiru: Personal life

 Namubiru was married to Frank Galusy Morel, a Frenchman, and together they have two sons.
 She is fluent in English, French, and Luganda, which is her native language.
 She lives with her family in France, and most of her music fans reside in Uganda.

-Iryn Namubiru is the founder and chief executive officer of a Non-Government-Organisation called GATHER FOR CHILDREN based in Mityana - Central Region, she formed in 2006 to help empower and support women / care takers, young mothers and teenage mothers to care and educate their children and vulnerable children.
-The organisation operates on Iryn Namubirus's seven acres of land.
+Namubiru is the founder and chief executive officer of a non-government organisation called Gather for Children based in Mityana - Central Region, which she formed in 2006 to help empower and support women / care takers, young mothers and teenage mothers to care and educate their children and vulnerable children.
+The organisation operates on Namubirus's seven acres of land.

-On 24 November 2018 she survived an accident in Lake Victoria, where a cruise boat carrying party revellers capsized, killing 33 people.
+On 24 November 2018, she survived an accident in Lake Victoria, in which a cruise boat carrying party revellers capsized, killing 33 people.

-Namubiru shocked the World when she revealed that she had spent 11 years without speaking with her biological mother.
-The singer opened up about a painful chapter of her life that wasn't known by the rest of the World revealing how she had been betrayed by her brother courtesy of her mother.

-The celebrated songstress diva in a one deeply personal episode, she talked about family betrayal, industry struggles and a near death experience.